What is a Crostini

 You can use many different types of cheeses.
 Asiago, parm, romano, work really well too.
 Romano is my favorite for crostinis.
 Substituting dill for the basil and dill havarti is my wife’s favorite crostini.

-Now put only a few crostinis on at one time as these require constant maintenance in that you can’t walk away for more than about 30 seconds before they burn so you need to constantly check the bottom and rotate the grilled crostinis as they toast:
+Now put only a few crostinis on at one time as these require constant maintenance in that you can’t walk away for more than about 30 seconds before they burn.
+You need to constantly check the bottom and rotate the grilled crostinis as they toast, so don’t put these on and head for a beverage or to relieve yourself.
+Trust me, I know from personal experience:

-It takes only about 60 seconds per side to toast them.
-Flip the toasted ones once they are toasted:
+It takes only about 60 seconds per side to brown the bread.
+Flip the toasted ones once they are browned on the bottom:

-Once the bread toasts around the outer edges on the top, flip it back over and put on the side with no heat:
+Once the bread toasts around the outer edges on the top, flip it back over and put on the side of the grill with no heat and add a slice of cheese per slice of bread:

-Here you can see all five crostinis covered with cheese on the side with no coals to finish grilling:
+Here you can see all of our crostinis covered with cheese on the side with no coals to finish grilling and melt that cheese:

-Close the lid on the Char-Broil 940 to melt the cheese:
+Close the lid on the grill to melt the cheese and in only a couple minutes, they’re done:

 Give them a couple minutes before you serve them.
 Not to let the juices rest, because they will be about the temperature of molten lava when they first come off the grill.
-Be careful who you serve these to.
-You will be asked to do it all the time once you do.
+Make sure to memorize this recipe, because once you serve them the first time, you will be asked to do them all the time.

 Also, be sure to follow the order I put forth here on the ingredients or you will lose a lot more when you flip the crostinis.
 If you put the garlic on first, you will lose a ton of the pepper and basil.